esheldon/nsim/config/README.md

 =======================
 using galsim to do Gary's bulge+disk sim

+- current state
+    - in gauss-gauss sims I'm seeing additive in the measurement but not in Rpsf from the deep data
+        - noticed that mcal_g from  degraded run does agree!
+So it is just not being picked up by the metacal psf sens
+        - maybe Rpsf is picking up model bias but not noise related bias
+            - backed up by the fact that g is unbiased but mcal_g is not in the deep run
+            - idea: model bias is coherent for the mean g over the 4 metacal images.
+Mabye noise part is cancelling because it is not coherent because I'm using the same noise
+            - record the noshear too

+    - trying to figure out why additive not accounted for in some sims

 - deep data
     - run-bd01zmcal-degrade01
         - shows significant e2, along direction of psf ellipticity